morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

 **Cons**
 *   This could be overkill for the task at hand
-*   It's an added layer that can makes things harder to diagnose, debug, and maintain
+*   It's an added layer that can make things harder to diagnose, debug, and maintain
 *   It requires knowledge of Apache or NGi&Icy;X configuration which can a high bar for entry